tobybp/linked-blog-starter-md/School/Subjects/Computing/Mr Tong/Homework/Client-Server and Peer-to-Peer.md

 - "The cloud" is an imaginative term for internet computing, using remote servers run by organisations.
 - Instead of using their own networks, many organisations now rely on cloud computing in order to share software and files.
 ## Advantages of Cloud Computing
 - Some software does not have to be downloaded to the computer.
-All software and data files are held "in the cloud"\
+All software and data files are held "in the cloud"
 - Software and data is accessible from anywhere in the world on any device
--
+- Data is automatically backed up so no danger of losing it
+- The software and data doesn't occupy the hard drive